sr99622/libonvif/README.md

     Initially, the Main Profile is selected by default.
 By changing the selection to a secondary profile, a lower order Sub Stream can be displayed.
 The term lower order implies that the Sub Stream has lower resolution, lower frame rate and lower bitrate than the Main Stream.
 Note that the application may be processing both streams, but only the Display Profile selected on the Video Tab is displayed.
 The other stream, referred to as the Record Stream, is not decoded, but its packets are collected for writing to disk storage.

-    The Display Profile will change automatically when the Video Tab Profile combo box is changed, so it is not necessary to click the Apply button when changing this setting.
+    The display will update automatically when the Video Tab Profile combo box is changed, so it is not necessary to click the Apply button when changing this setting.

 * ### Audio

     The audio encoder used by the camera is set here.
 If the camera does not have audio capability, the audio section will be disabled.
 Note that some cameras may have audio capability, but the stream is not available due to configuration issues or lack of hardware accessories.
 Available audio encoders will be shown in the combo box and may be set by the user.
 Changes to the audio parameter require that the Apply button is clicked to enact the change on the camera.

     AAC encoding is highly recommended, as G style encoders may have issues during playback.
 Note that some cameras have incorrect implementations for encoders and the audio may not be usable in the stream recording to disk.
+Please be aware that currently onvif-gui is unable to process G726.

 * ### Samples

-    The sample rate of the audio stream.
     Available sample rates are shown in the combo box.
 Use the Apply button to enact the change on the camera.
 Higher sample rates increase the quality of the audio at the expense of higher bandwidth and disk space when recording.
 The audio bitrate is implied by the sample rate based on encoder parameters.

 * ### No Audio

     Audio can be disabled by clicking this check box.
 This is different than mute in the sense that under mute, the audio stream is decoded, but not played on the computer speakers.
-If the No Audio check box is clicked, the audio stream is discarded, which can reduce compute load and may improve performance.
+If the No Audio check box is clicked, the audio stream is discarded.
 If the No Audio checkbox is de-selected, the stream must restart in order to initialize the audio.
 The Apply button is not clicked when changing this parameter.

 * ### Video Alarm